dustinwicker/dustinwicker.github.io/_teaching/2020-07-08-web_scraping.md

 pd.set_option('display.max_rows', 200)
 ```

-Now it is time to **set WebDriver options, define the WebDriver, and load the WebDriver in our current brower session**.
+Now it is time to **set WebDriver options, define the WebDriver, and load the WebDriver in our current browser session**.
 * The **'--headless' argument** runs the web browser with **no user interface**; it essentially allows the browser to operate in the background without any pop-up window.
 This is a great tool to use once you feel comfortable web scraping, and want to automate a task without starting up the user interface of the browser.
-For now we will comment the argument out, but feel free to use it once you have run the code a few times from top to botoom and feel ready.
+For now we will comment the argument out, but feel free to use it once you have run the code a few times from top to bottom and feel ready.
 ```python
 # Webdriver options
 options = Options()